sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 ### Vertify SSH Key

-1. If you are in linux env, you can use below command to vertify the connection.Pls replace your ip address instead.
+1. If you are in linux env, copy the id_rsa to bpm server /tmp folder.you can use below command to vertify the connection.Pls replace your ip address instead.

     ```
-   copy the id_rsa to /tmp folder.
    chmod 600 /tmp/id_rsa
    ssh -i /tmp/id_rsa root@192.168.0.10
    ```